nanoframework/nanoFramework.M5Stack/README.md

 };
 ```

-> Note: The M5Core2 has touch screen and the buttons are part of it.
-So far .NET nanoFramework does not have the support for them and thus, they are not supported yet.
-PR to improve this situation welcome!
+> Note: The M5Core2 has touch screen and the buttons are "virtual"".
+At the time of this writing the .NET nanoFramework team is implementing and testing the touch-screen (touch-panel) functionality (will be released soon).

 ### Power management

-Both M5Stack and M5StickC/CPlus are exposing their power management elements.
+The M5Stack (Core) and M5StickC/CPlus are exposing their power management elements.
 It is not recommended to change any default value except if you know what you are doing.

 Please refer to the detailed examples for the [AXP192](https://github.com/nanoframework/nanoFramework.IoT.Device/blob/develop/devices/Axp192/README.md) used in the M5StickC/CPlus; M5Core2 and [IP5306](https://github.com/nanoframework/nanoFramework.IoT.Device/blob/develop/devices/Ip5306/README.md) for the M5Stack.